 There are a number of copyright changes including exceptions to copyright infringement for private and/or non-commercial copy of a work.
 Also for making parody or pastiche or copy for archiving and presentation.

-Got Any Legal Questions You Need Answered About Intellectual Property?
+Got Any Legal Questions You Need Answered About The Intellectual Property Act 2014?